fahadbinthabit/CAPSTONE_911/README.md

 * Montgomery County, is located in the Commonwealth of Pennsylvania.
 As of the 2010 census, the population was 799,874 making it the third-most populous county in Pennsylvania.

+The data consist of 663K emergency 911 calls made in Montegomry County PA from 2015 to 2020 , these calls consist of three types "Traffic, EMS and Fire".

 For more information about dataset : <https://www.kaggle.com/mchirico/montcoalert>
 download dataset : <https://drive.google.com/file/d/1pIBJzX2kbByBr_NMFarVddBNcE9XbuRl/view?usp=sharing>